 We have successfully delivered a large portion of this initial mandate.
 We have delivered beautifully designed mixed-use neighbourhoods and partnered with leading developers in the West Don Lands and East Bayfront.
 Toronto now has spectacular new public parks such as Corktown Common, Sugar Beach and Sherbourne Common.
 We have improved public spaces such as the 1.7-kilometre redesigned Queens Quay, a new signature street that invites residents and visitors alike to our waterfront.
 In addition, public art installations have elevated the experience on our streets.
 Overall, our work has contributed significantly to the attractiveness, vitality and economic growth of the city.

 Strategic revitalization has resulted in momentum for realizing sustainable development, excellence in urban design, and leading technology infrastructure, founded in public policy objectives.
 We are reconnecting people with the waterfront and creating important economic, environmental, and social benefits.
 Toronto can be proud of the waterfront successes to date.

-It gives me great pleasure to share Waterfront Toronto’s first Corporate Social Responsibility and Sustainability Report.
-As the President and CEO since 2003, I’ve had the pleasure of leading a dynamic and accomplished team of professionals dedicated to making Toronto’s waterfront the envy of the world.
+This is an exciting time to share a milestone update of our Corporate Social Responsibility and Sustainability Report.
+As the President and CEO since 2003, I've had the pleasure of leading a dynamic and accomplished team of professionals dedicated to making Toronto's waterfront best-in-class.
+Throughout this time, and since our last report, many of our projects from our initial funding have moved from the planning and implementation phase to now being complete.
+It is immensely rewarding to see the impact of our work on the community and the growing recognition for our approach to revitalizing our waterfront.

-With these goals in mind, we will continue to make great strides in delivering a beautiful, sustainable, and revitalized waterfront.
-We hope you enjoy this report and we encourage you share your thoughts with us.
+With many new projects in the planning phase and underway, we will continue to make strides in delivering a revitalized waterfront.
+We hope you enjoy this report and encourage you to share your thoughts with us.